The Party's Over (Willie Nelson song): Recordings

 Buskirk convinced singer Claude Gray to record a set of original songs by Nelson, including "The Party's Over", "Night Life", "Family Bible" and "Leave Alone".
 Buskirk organized the session and hired the musicians, while Gray paid for the costs of the sessions US$100.
 Produced by Bill Quinn, the song was recorded on December 18, 1959, at Goldstar Studios.
 D Records issued the song as "My Party's Over", on the flipside of "Leave Alone" in May 1960.

 Produced by Chet Atkins, Willie Nelson recorded the song in Nashville, Tennessee in June 1966.
-His backing was composed by guitarists Jerry Reed and Velma Smith, steel guitarist Buddy Emmons, pianist Hargus "Pig" Robbins, and bassist Junior Husky.
+His backing consisted of guitarists Jerry Reed and Velma Smith, steel guitarist Buddy Emmons, pianist Hargus "Pig" Robbins, and bassist Junior Husky.
 From the four recorded tracks, "The Party's Over" was selected as the A-side of a single release.

 The single was released in February 1967, with "Make Way for a Better Man" on the flipside.
 Billboard called the song a "plaintive ballad", and declared: "(Nelson) performs it to perfection.
 Should bring him right back to the top ten.
 The single entered the Hot Country Singles chart, and peaked at number twenty-four.
 The song was included as the title track of the album The Party's Over and Other Great Willie Nelson Songs.

 The song was later popularized by former Dallas Cowboys quarterback Don Meredith, who in the 1970s was a color analyst on ABC's Monday Night Football.
 After a key play that ended the possibilities of the other team winning the game, Meredith would sing part of the song: "Turn out the lights, the party's over".
 Nelson later re-recorded the song for his 1982 album Always on My Mind.
 It was released as a single, on the B-side of the title track.